 In the case of a scheduled flight only booking, transfer to another person will involve cancelling the original booking, thereby incurring any relevant cancellation charges and then making a new booking, which will be subject to availability and any additional price increase.
-Transfer of any other type of booking is subject to the supplier's own terms and conditions and the applicable amendment or cancellation charges.
+Transfer of any other type of booking is subject to the Travel Provider's own terms and conditions and the applicable amendment or cancellation charges.

 C3.
 Cancellation / Amendment of Bookings- Back to top

 Bookings may be amended or cancelled in accordance with the relevant Travel Provider's terms and conditions and subject to the Travel Provider's amendment and cancellation charges.
 In many cases our flight Travel Provider(s) may impose charges of up to 100% of the cost of the travel arrangements and these will be passed onto you.
 Please refer to Section D6 for more details on changing your booking.

 C4.
 Our Liability to You- Back to top

 Our responsibility is to exercise reasonable skill and care in arranging for you to enter into a contract with the relevant Travel Provider (including air carrier of air transport, accommodation owner/provider, car hire provider) of the components you book, but we do not have any responsibility for the operation of the component itself.
 We shall have no duties to you concerning the actual performance of the booking.
 We shall have no liability to you for any loss, damage, cost, expense or otherwise which you suffer and which arises out of the failure to perform or the improper performance of the booking, except where death or personal injury has been caused by our negligence.